Medusas71/Sailing-In-Space/TESTING.md

 9. As a band member of Sailing In Space, I would like to get more gigs:
     * This is achieved by:
         * displaying upcoming gigs on the home page to promote what they are currently doing;
-        * displaying upcoming gigs on the Band page to promote what they are currently doing;
+        * displaying upcoming gigs on the "Gigs" page to promote what they are currently doing;
-        * displaying videos of the band performing on the Band page to promote what they have done previously;
+        * displaying videos of the band performing on the "Gigs" page to promote what they have done previously;
         * having a contact form on the "Contact Us" page.
     <p>&nbsp;</p>

 10. As a band member of Sailing In Space, I would like the opportunity for fans to purchase tickets to upcoming gigs:
-    * The upcoming gigs displayed on the "Home" and "The Band" page have links to the event where tickets can be purchased directly from the event via Facebook.
+    * The upcoming gigs displayed on the "Home" and "Gigs" page have links to the event where tickets can be purchased directly from the event via Facebook.
     <p>&nbsp;</p>

 11. As a band member of Sailing In Space, I would like to sell merchandise: